-The Remuneration Committee ("RC") comprises three (3) Members, in which majority are Independent Non-Executive Directors.
+The Remuneration Committee ("RC") comprises three (3) Members, the majority of which is Independent Non-Executive Directors.
 The members of the RC are as follows:-

-- 1. Mr Fung Beng Ee (Chairman) - 2.
-Mr Michael Lim Hee Kiang - 3.
-Mr Lee Choon Hee (Appointed as member of RC on 27 January 2015) - 4.
-Mr Toh Hoong Wooi (Ceased as member of RC on 31 December 2014)
+- 1. Mr Fung Beng Ee (Chairman)

+- 2. Mr Michael Lim Hee Kiang

+- 3. Mr Lee Choon Hee